 Planning your VoIP architecture

 Think about your company’s plans to grow.
 What is your firm’s timeline for expanding your offices and adding headcount?
-Prior estimates for voice communications might have changed drastically from before COVID-19.
+Prior estimates for voice communications might have changed drastically since 2020.

 Knowing the needs of your organization helps you select the right VoIP architecture.
 Here are some specific questions to think about: